-As explained in those lessons, your riffs, licks and solos don’t need to be complex and fast to be of a good quality.
+As explained in those lessons, your riffs, licks, and solos don’t need to be complex and fast to be of good quality.

-That said, if you’re an advancing guitar player, you will also want to use techniques that increase in the level of speed and complexity.
+That said, if you’re an advanced guitarist, you will also want to learn things that increase in speed and complexity.

-These advanced guitar exercises are aimed to train you gain more options for creating music.
+These advanced guitar exercises are aimed at training you to have more options for creating music.
 Options you didn’t have when you were a beginner or an early intermediate guitar player.

-In these exercises we’ll be using techniques such as fast legato runs, string skipping, position shifting as well as string bends that go beyond the more common upward bend.
+In these exercises, we’ll be using techniques such as fast legato runs, string skipping, position shifting, and string bends that go beyond the more common upward bend.

-Note: While the guitar exercises in this lesson should be played at the given tempo, most of the exercises in today’s lesson, can be played at a faster speed than that given in the exercise.
-Though building speed on the guitar is just one component of great guitar playing, it is important for advancing guitarists to start building their speed, both as an expressive tool, as well as to impress others.
+Note: While the guitar exercises in this lesson should be played at the given tempo, most of the exercises in today’s lesson can be played at a faster speed than that given in the exercise.
+Though building speed on the guitar is just one component of great guitar playing, it is important for advancing guitarists to start building their speed, both as an expressive tool and to impress others.

-It is true that some guitar players gave playing very fast, shredding, a bad name.
-The reason is that they’re able to play fast, but not to create melodies with good phrasing.
+It is true that some guitarists gave playing very fast, or shredding, a bad name.
+The reason is that they’re able to play fast but not create melodies with good phrasing.
 Thus, they bore everyone to death when they try to show off their skills.

 However, if used correctly and the other elements of great guitar playing are in place, the ability to play fast on the guitar actually proves that your skills are above those of an average guitar player.

 In the above exercise, you’re playing notes that come from adjacent strings.